Frequently Asked Questions for Spas

 - The 2 oz.
 Spa Enzyme Concentrate (little blue bottle) is a concentrated enzyme treatment that is applied at 1 cap full every other week.

 - Both are enzymes.
 Both are equally as effective as the other.

 - The 12 oz.
 Pure Enzymes for Spas is our easiest enzyme treatment to use, adding one full bottle once a month.

 - The 2 oz.
-Spa Enzyme Concentrate is more cost efficient, but can become burdensome when trying to remember when to add it.
+Spa Enzyme Concentrate is more cost efficient, but can become burdensome when trying to remember which week to add it.
 We recommend starting out with the Pure Enzymes for Spas to make starting up your spa easier.
 However, you do not need to start with the 12 oz. again, even after a drain and refill.